MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Pop-Location.md

 Enter a location stack name.

 Without this parameter, **Pop-Location** pops a location from the current location stack.
-By default, the current location stack is the unnamed default location stack that Windows PowerShell creates.
+By default, the current location stack is the unnamed default location stack that PowerShell creates.
 To make a location stack the current location stack, use the *StackName* parameter of **Set-Location**.

 **Pop-Location** cannot pop a location from the unnamed default stack unless it is the current location stack.